Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Theoretical analysis of the robustness

 \begin{remark} In this part, we examine the achievability of the upper bound presented in Theorem 1.
-The sub-Gaussian condition takes an equal sign when the variable $X$ is a Gaussian distribution with zero mean.
-The equality in the second inequality in \cref{equ:KL_divergence_gap} is achieved when the standard risk is zero, i.e., $\E_p[l(W, Z)]=0$.
-This condition implies that the model becomes perfect in standard distributed learning.
-However, this represents an idealized scenario that is generally unattainable in practical applications.
-It is further discerned from \cref{equ:KL_divergence_discriminant} that when the discriminant is zero, there is only one solution for the parabola, given by $\lambda_0=\sqrt{2D_{\text{KL}}(q\|p)/\sigma^2}$.
-Finally, the Jensen's inequality in \cref{equ:jensen_inequality} becomes trivial when $D(q\|p)$ is constant.
+The sub-Gaussian condition in \cref{equ:KL_divergence_gap-2} takes an equal sign when the variable $l$ follows a normal distribution under $p(w,z)$.
+The equality in \cref{equ:KL_divergence_gap-3} is achieved when the standard risk is zero, i.e., $\E_p[l(W, Z)]=0$.
+This condition implies that the model achieves optimality in standard distributed learning.
+For instance, a zero mean squared error in regression and an exact match between output and label distribution.
+However, it represents an idealized scenario that is generally unattainable in practical applications.
+Therefore, this equality only serves as a conceptual benchmark rather than an achievable setting in the real world.
+It is further discerned from \cref{equ:KL_divergence_discriminant} that when the discriminant is zero, there is a single solution for the parabola, given by $\lambda_0=\sqrt{2D_{\text{KL}}(q\|p)/\sigma^2}$.
+Finally, Jensen's inequality in \cref{equ:jensen_inequality} becomes trivial when $D(q\|p)$ is constant.
 In this scenario, the two distributions $q(w,z|s)$ and $p(w,z)$ either are identical or have a fixed relationship, indicating perfect inference as analyzed in Remark \ref{thm:special_case}.
-Therefore, the upper bound of the wireless performance gap in Theorem \ref{thm:upper_bound} is achieved when the model becomes perfect in both standard and wireless distributed learning and the loss function adheres to Gaussian distribution $l(w,z)\sim \mathcal{N}(0, \frac{\sigma^4}{2D_{\text{KL}}(q\|p)})$. \end{remark}
+Therefore, the upper bound of the wireless performance gap in Theorem \ref{thm:upper_bound} is achieved when the model becomes perfect in both standard and wireless distributed learning and the loss function adheres to a normal distribution $l(W,Z)\sim \mathcal{N}(0, \sigma^2)$ under $p(w,z)$.
+However, due to the intractability of $l(w,z)$, deriving the analytical forms of $q(w,z|s)$ and $p(w,z)$ that satisfy the upper bound equality is not feasible in practical simulations.
+We can only approach the upper bound by optimizing $q(w,z|s)$ in the training process. \end{remark}

-\begin{remark} The existing information-theoretic analysis based on IB \cite{IB} utilizes $I(X;T)$ to measure the robustness of NNs in edge inference indirectly.
-Unlike such an analysis on the data flow $X\to T$ \cite{information-flow}, the derived upper bound $I(W,Z;S)$ quantifies the information of the wireless channel contained in the network and directly reveals the robustness against wireless distortion.
+\begin{remark} The existing information-theoretic analysis based on IB \cite{IB} utilizes $I(X;T)$ to measure the robustness of learning models in edge inference inherently.
+Unlike such an analysis of the data flow $X\to T$ \cite{information-flow}, the mutual information $I(W,Z;S)$ in the derived upper bound quantifies the information of the wireless channel contained in the model and directly reveals the robustness against wireless distortion.
 Moreover, our measure is invariant to the choice of activation functions, since it is not directly influenced by hidden representations like $I(X;T)$. \end{remark}